davism02/Data-Analyst-Project-3/README.md

 # Data-Analyst-Project-3

+#Purpose
+The purpose of this project is to anlyze what factors which impact salaries in the field of data analytics and to use this information to create a website to assist job seekers in their research.

 Background & General Info

 It’s no secret that the novel coronavirus 2019 (COVID-19) outbreak is deeply affecting the lives of millions around the world, both directly and indirectly.
 The United States alone has shed nearly 10 million jobs in the past two weeks due to the COVID-19 shutdown.